digital SLR guide

 Digital SLRs are able to take photos when there's little available light because of a feature called ISO: it makes the digital sensor more sensitive to light.

+While several compact digital cameras will also let you change the ISO of the camera, there is one key difference.
 As you increase the ISO (and increase the camera's sensitivity to light) you also add grain or "noise" to the image.

 The advantage of digital SLR cameras when it comes to ISO is that even at high ISO settings they produce very little noise.
 I can't say the same about compact cameras.